 While our primary markets are in North America, we operate globally and have targeted certain markets outside North America for continued growth.
-In particular, we are focusing on opportunities in Europe, Asia-Pacific and Latin America for expansion.
-In 2005, 83% of our revenues were from North America, 12% were from Europe, 4% were from Asia-Pacific and 1% were from other countries.
+In particular, we are focusing on opportunities in Europe and Asia-Pacific for expansion.
+In 2006, 83% of our revenues were from North America, 13% were from Europe, 3% were from Asia-Pacific and 1% was from other countries.
 There are certain risks inherent in doing business in some jurisdictions outside North America, including the following: